Legal Marijuana Now Party: Early Minnesota party (1998–2014)

-In 1998, members of the Independent Grassroots Party formed the Minnesota Legal Marijuana Now political party.
-The party's name, according to Yippie Oliver Steinberg, a Grassroots Party founder, is attributed to Dan Vacek saying to him, if you want every vote to be a referendum, every vote to be indisputable evidence that there’s a voter who wants legal marijuana, "then call it the Legal Marijuana Now Party."
+In 1998, members of the Independent Grassroots Party formed the Minnesota Legal Marijuana Now! political party.
+The party's name, according to Yippie Oliver Steinberg, a Grassroots Party founder, is attributed to Dan Vacek saying to him that if you want every vote to be a referendum, every vote to be indisputable evidence there’s a voter who wants legal marijuana, "then call it the Legal Marijuana Now Party."

 Expansion to other states

 Nebraska expansion

 The Nebraska Legal Marijuana NOW Party petitioned to be recognized as a major political party.
 To make the ballot, Legal Marijuana NOW Party needed valid signatures equal to at least one-percent of the total votes cast for governor in 2014, or 5,397 signatures statewide.

 In July, 2016, volunteers turned in 9,000 signatures to the Nebraska Secretary of State.
 However, the Secretary of State said that half of the signatures were invalid, verifying only 4,353 signatures and falling short of the 5,397 needed.

 After failing to make it onto Nebraska ballots in 2016, the party began circulating petitions for 2020 ballot access for a Nebraska Legal Marijuana NOW Party in September, 2016.

-The party planned to collect 15,000 signatures for their second attempt at gaining ballot access.
+The party planned to collect 15,000 signatures for their second attempt at gaining ballot access, and Nebraska Legal Marijuana NOW Party succeeded by 2021, after more than five years of petitioning.